coredns/deployment/kubernetes/README.md

 cluster.
 Depending on how you have built your cluster and the version you are running, some modifications to the manifest may be needed.

-In the best case scenario, all that's needed to replace Kube-DNS are these two commands (replacing the CIDRs with the service and pod CIDRs in your deployment respectively):
+In the best case scenario, all that's needed to replace Kube-DNS are these two commands:

 ~~~
-$ ./deploy.sh 10.3.0.0/12 172.17.0.0/16 | kubectl apply -f -
+$ ./deploy.sh | kubectl apply -f -
 $ kubectl delete --namespace=kube-system deployment kube-dns
 ~~~